 - letter(s) of invitation (if applicable)

-We recommend taking a copy of the receipts for your personal record keeping.
-Your department will process your travel expenses through Mosaic.
+Students should submit the receipts to their department within 20 days after their return.
+We recommend students take copies of the receipts for their personal record keeping.
+The student’s department will process the travel expenses through Mosaic.

-- Budget Template and Justification Justify efforts to minimize the costs of travel and avoid unnecessary expenses (i.e., economy transportation, shared accommodation, etc.).
-Explain what other actions have been taken to secure funding from sources other than the SGS Grant, such as other scholarships or bursaries, the applicant’s Supervisor, Department, or Faculty.
+- Justification document (maximum one page) This document is used to explain efforts taken to minimize the costs of travel and avoid unnecessary expenses (i.e., economy transportation, shared accommodation, etc.).
+Explain what other actions have been taken to secure funding from sources other than the School of Graduate Studies Grant in Aid for Research Travel and Field Work, such as other scholarships or bursaries, the applicant’s Supervisor, Department, or Faculty.
 If no supplemental funding has been requested, please explain why.
 Estimates of travel costs (e.g., via expedia.com), should be attached, if applicable.

-- Letter of recommendation and support (signed and on letterhead) from the applicant’s supervisor, explaining the necessity or importance of such travel to the applicant’s completion of his/her PhD thesis.
-This letter also should provide a full description of the supervisor’s current and applied grant funding, including funding agency, program, title, amount, and dates of the funding period.
+(signed and on letterhead) from the applicant’s supervisor, explaining the necessity or importance of such travel to the applicant’s completion of their PhD thesis.
 The letter should explain the level of financial support the supervisor is providing to the student in support of the travel.
+Once you submit your application, your supervisor will receive an email with instructions on how to submit their letter.
+The deadline for you to submit your application is March 2, 2026, and the deadline for your supervisor to submit their letter is March 9, 2026.